Djalma Santos: 1962 World Cup

 Santos was once again a regular in the starting lineup, playing in all of Brazil's games.
 In the final against Czechoslovakia he set up the final goal for Brazil.
 Noting that the Slovak goalkeeper Viliam Schrojf was somewhat off his line, Santos lofted a long, massive, high arcing ball, into the goalmouth aided by the glare of the afternoon sun.
 Schrojf mishandled the cross, and Brazilian striker Vavá hammered the ball into goal.

 1966 World Cup

 Santos, now at the age of 37, was selected for a fourth consecutive World Cup.
 The inclusion of Santos in the squad was a surprise to some, with Carlos Alberto expected to be selected instead.
 Santos played the first two games, but was dropped after the 3–1 defeat to Hungary.
 Brazil were knocked out of the tournament in the next game against Portugal.

 Style of play

-After beginning his career in midfield, Santos found much success as a defender due to his composure, as well as his excellent and consistent displays in this position, and is regarded as one of the greatest right-backs of all time; he was also capable of playing as a centre back.
-Santos was a quick and physically strong defender, who was known for his stamina, marking, and tackling ability; he was also effective in the air.
-In addition to his defensive ability as a right-back, which earned him the nickname Muralha (the wall) from the Uruguayan writer Eduardo Galeano, Santos was also known for his excellent technique and offensive capabilities, which saw him contribute to the development of the role; being gifted with excellent ball control, good dribbling skills, creativity, and accurate distribution, he often took on opponents with the ball when under pressure in one on one situations, even in risky situations inside his own penalty area, and he was also one of the first full-backs to venture forward and make overlapping attacking runs down the flank in order to contribute to his teams' offensive plays.
-Santos was also an accurate penalty kick and set-piece taker, and was known for his ability to take long throw-ins.
-In addition to his ability as a footballer, Santos was also known to be an extremely fair and correct player, as well as an exemplary professional, who stood out for his work-rate, longevity, discipline in training, and correct behaviour; throughout his entire, extensive career, he was never once sent off.
+Santos began his career in midfield, later playing as a defender and right-back, earning the nickname Muralha (the wall) from Uruguayan writer Eduardo Galeano.
+He was also capable of playing as a centre back.

+He was a penalty kick and set-piece taker, with the ability to take long throw-ins.

+He was never sent off during his career.